-- ‘COSMOS ORGANIC’ on products containing minimum percentages of organic ingredients;
+- ‘COSMOS ORGANIC’ on products containing the required percentages of organic ingredients;

 - ‘COSMOS NATURAL’ on those that comply with the Standard in all other respects but do not have the minimum organic percentages.

-‘COSMOS ORGANIC’ or ‘COSMOS NATURAL’ will always appear right below the logo/mark of the responsible certifier or association, so you will be able to recognise your already known and trusted local or national organisation that participates in the COSMOS-standard.
+‘COSMOS ORGANIC’ or ‘COSMOS NATURAL’ will always appear right below the logo/mark of the responsible certifier or association, so you will be able to recognise your already known and trusted organisation that participates in the COSMOS-standard.